Quick-start Guide for Debugging with the Arduino IDE 2

 Check: Start IDE and check the About Arduino entry under the Arduino or Help menu for the version number.
 It should be >= 2.3.0.

-Open the Preference dialog of the Arduino IDE and paste the following two Board Manager URLs into the list:
+Open the Preferences dialog of the Arduino IDE and paste the following Board Manager URLs into the list:

 Close the Preference dialog with OK.
-Now, we want to install the two cores, ATTinyCore and MiniCore.
+Now, we want to install the three cores, ATTinyCore , MiniCore, and MicroCore.

 Check: Select Tools -> Board -> ATtinyCore -> Attiny25/45/85 (no bootloader) .
-Then check whether there is an entry Debug Compile Flags: "No Debug" when you click on Tools again.
+The debug button in the upper row (3rd from the left) is no longer greyed out.
 Check that also for Tools -> Board -> MiniCore -> Atmega328.

 Download the dw-link firmware.
 This means you should